-If you have replaced the keyfob battery but still can't start the car, try the following.
-Connect jumper cables or jump box to add additional power to your VW.
+If you have replaced the keyfob battery but can’t start the car, try the following.
+Connect jumper cables or jump boxes to add additional power to your VW.

 - Press unlock on the keyfob to disable the immobilizer.
 If the doors don’t unlock, insert the key in the driver’s door and unlock the door manually.

 - Unfold the metal key or remove it from inside the key fob.

 - Use the metal key to remove the small cap from the driver’s door handle.

 - Press the unlock button on the remote control.

 - Within one minute, manually unlock the vehicle using the key.